Skip to main content

 Apple AirTag — Very useful

-I am paranoid and wanted a way to find my keys so I bought an Apple AirTag and key case.
-Overall it’s about $40 ($30 AirTag and $10 key case).
-It works as expected and I feel a little safer knowing I have a way to find my keys.
-If it works out, I may add one to my car as a way to track it (heaven forbid, it ever gets stolen!)
+Staying Secure: My New Apple AirTag I’m a bit paranoid about losing my keys, so I bought an Apple AirTag and a key case.
+Overall, it cost me about $40 ($30 for the AirTag and $10 for the key case).
+It works as expected, and I feel a little safer knowing I have a way to locate my keys.
+If it continues to work well, I might consider adding one to my car as a way to track it—heaven forbid it ever gets stolen!

-Picked up a 2015 Toyota Camry XLE as a replacement for the Lexus IS250.
-I’m optimistic the Camry will enjoy the famed Toyota reliability, but hedging my bets with another $3200 extended warranty.
-The Camry cost me about $18k, then $3200 for the warranty with an out the door price of about $23,000.
-Yes, it’s a bit high, but it’s the top level trim for the 4 cylinder and had only 88k miles.
-I did the math and no matter how I spin it, the monthly cost to own any reasonable car was going to be about $350-$400.
+New Ride: 2015 Toyota Camry XLE I picked up a 2015 Toyota Camry XLE as a replacement for my Lexus IS250.
+I’m optimistic that the Camry will deliver the famed Toyota reliability, but I’m hedging my bets with a $3,200 extended warranty.
+The Camry cost me about $18,000, plus the warranty, bringing the out-the-door price to around $23,000.
+Yes, it’s a bit high, but this is the top-level trim for the four-cylinder model, and it had only 88,000 miles.
+The previous owner also did oil changes every 5,000 miles or six months, which is a big plus.
+Although Toyota advertised the 2AR engines could go 10,000 miles or a year between oil changes, I believe in sticking to 5,000 miles or six months.
+I did the math, and no matter how I spin it, the monthly cost to own any reasonable car was going to be about $350-$400.
 The Camry hits the high end of that range.
-Specs - 2015 Camry XLE Engine - 2.5L - 4 Cylinder - 2AR-FE HP - 178 @ 6000 Torque - 170 @ 4100 Transmission - 6 Speed Performance: 0-60: 7.9 seconds 1/4 Mile: 16.2 seconds @ 88 mph EPA MPG: 25 City / 35 Highway Dimensions: Length: 190.9 inches Wheelbase: 109.3 inches Height: 57.9 inches Width (w/o mirrors): 71.7 inches First Impressions — Old Reliable Eh…it’s a Camry and it’s a smooth and reliable ride.
-Acceleration is a modest 8
+Specs - 2015 Camry XLE Engine: 2.5L - 4 Cylinder - 2AR-FE HP: 178 @ 6000 Torque: 170 @ 4100 Transmission: 6 Speed Performance: 0-60: 7.9 secon

 Anker - USB Portable Powerbank - Power Core 10400 - cheap as it’s slow 12 watts